 In principle the operations by which length is measured should be uniquely specified.
 If we have more than one set of operations, we have more than one concept, and strictly there should be a separate name to correspond to each different set of operations.
 (Bridgman 1927, 10; emphases original)

-In practice scientists did not recognize multiple concepts of length, and Bridgman was willing to concede that it was allowable to use the same name to represent a series of concepts, if the different measurement operations gave mutually consistent numerical results in the areas of overlap:
+In practice scientists do not recognize multiple concepts of length, and Bridgman was willing to concede that it was allowable to use the same name to represent a series of concepts, if the different measurement operations gave mutually consistent numerical results in the areas of overlap:

 If we deal with phenomena outside the domain in which we originally defined our concepts, we may find physical hindrances to performing the operations of the original definition, so that the original operations have to be replaced by others.
 These new operations are, of course, to be so chosen that they give, within experimental error, the same numerical results in the domain in which the two sets of operations may be both applied.
 (Bridgman 1927, 23)